State Facts About Unintended Pregnancy: Indiana

 National Background and Context

 Unintended pregnancy can have significant, negative consequences for individual women, their families and society as a whole.
-An extensive body of research links births resulting from unintended or closely spaced pregnancies to adverse maternal and child health outcomes and myriad social and economic challenges.(1,2) In 2006, the last year for which national-level data are available, 49% of all pregnancies in the United States were unintended including eight in 10 teen pregnancies; the U.S. unintended pregnancy rate was 52 per 1,000 women aged 15–44, a level significantly higher than that in many other developed countries.(3,4) If current trends continue, more than half of all women in the United States will experience an unintended pregnancy by the time they reach age 45.(3,5) And economically disadvantaged women are disproportionately affected by unintended pregnancy and its consequences: In 2006, the unintended pregnancy rate among women with incomes lower than the federal poverty level, at 132 per 1,000, was more than five times as high as the rate among women with incomes greater than 200% of poverty (24 per 1,000).(5)
+An extensive body of research links births resulting from unintended or closely spaced pregnancies to adverse maternal and child health outcomes and myriad social and economic challenges.(1,2) In 2008, the last year for which national-level data are available, 51% of all pregnancies in the United States were unintended including eight in 10 teen pregnancies; the U.S. unintended pregnancy rate was 54 per 1,000 women aged 15–44, a level significantly higher than that in many other developed countries.(3,4) If current trends continue, more than half of all women in the United States will experience an unintended pregnancy by the time they reach age 45.
+And economically disadvantaged women are disproportionately affected by unintended pregnancy and its consequences: In 2008, the unintended pregnancy rate among women with incomes lower than the federal poverty level, at 137 per 1,000, was more than five times as high as the rate among women with incomes greater than 200% of poverty (26 per 1,000)

-Births resulting from unintended pregnancy are also costly to the federal and state governments, resulting in $12.5 billion in government expenditures in 2008.(8) Without publicly funded family planning services, the annual public cost of births from unintended pregnancy nationwide would double, to more than $25 billion.
-By helping women avoid unintended pregnancies, these services saved taxpayers $10.5 billion in 2010, or $5.68 for every $1 spent.(7)
+Unintended pregnancies are also costly to the federal and state governments, resulting in $21.0 billion in public expenditures in 2010.(7) Yet, these costs could have been considerably higher: By helping women avoid unintended pregnancies, publicly funded family planning services saved taxpayers $13.6 billion in 2010, or $7.09 for every $1 spent.(8)

 Incidence and Outcomes of Unintended Pregnancy in Indiana

-• In 2008, 48% of all pregnancies (57,000) in Indiana were unintended.(9)
+• In 2010, 49% of all pregnancies (55,000) in Indiana were unintended.(9)

-• Indiana’s unintended pregnancy rate in 2008 was 44 per 1,000 women aged 15–44.
-Nationally, rates among the states ranged from a low of 33 per 1,000 in New Hampshire to a high of 70 per 1,000 in Delaware.(9)
+• Indiana’s unintended pregnancy rate in 2010 was 43 per 1,000 women aged 15–44.
+Nationally, rates among the states ranged from a low of 32 per 1,000 in New Hampshire to a high of 62 per 1,000 in Delaware.(9)

-• The teen pregnancy rate in Indiana was 59 per 1,000 women aged 15–19 in 2008.
-The national teen pregnancy rate was 68 per 1,000, ranging from 33 per 1,000 in New Hampshire to 93 per 1,000 in New Mexico.(10)
+• The teen pregnancy rate in Indiana was 53 per 1,000 women aged 15–19 in 2010.
+The national teen pregnancy rate was 57 per 1,000, ranging from 28 per 1,000 in New Hampshire to 80 per 1,000 in New Mexico.(10)

-• In 2008, 64% of unintended pregnancies in Indiana resulted in births and 20% in abortions; the remainder resulted in miscarriages.(9)
+• In 2010, 64% of unintended pregnancies in Indiana resulted in births and 20% in abortions; the remainder resulted in miscarriages.(9)

 Public Cost of Unintended Pregnancy in Indiana

-• The total public cost for births resulting from unintended pregnancies in 2008 was $223 per woman aged 15–44 in Indiana, compared with $201 per woman nationally.(8)
+• The total public costs for unintended pregnancies in 2010 was $292 per woman aged 15–44 in Indiana, compared with $201 per woman nationally.(7)

 Preventing Unintended Pregnancy in Indiana

-• In 2010, 422,430 Indiana women aged 13–44 were in need of publicly funded family planning services.(7)
+• In 2013, 437,410 Indiana women aged 13–44 were in need of publicly funded family planning services.(6)

 • In 2010, the reported public expenditures for family planning client services in Indiana totaled $22.4 million; this includes $14.6 million through Medicaid and $4.5 million through Title X. Most states also use some of their own money (in addition to funds required to match federal grants) for family planning services; in 2010, Indiana contributed $851,000.
 (11)

 1. Guttmacher Institute, Testimony of Guttmacher Institute, Submitted to the Committee on Preventive Services for Women, Institute of Medicine, 2011, <http://www.guttmacher.org/pubs/CPSW- testimony.pdf>, accessed Oct.
 23, 2012.

 2. Sonfield A et al., The Social and Economic Benefits of Women’s Ability to Determine Whether and When to Have Children, New York: Guttmacher Institute, 2013, <http://www.guttmacher.org/pubs/ social-economic-benefits.pdf> accessed July 26, 2013.

 4. Singh S, Sedgh G and Hussain R, Unintended pregnancy: worldwide levels, trends, and outcomes, Studies in Family Planning, 2010, 41(4):241–250.

-6. Frost JJ, Frohwirth L and Zolna MR, Contraceptive Needs and Services, 2010, New York: Guttmacher Institute, 2013, <http://www.guttmacher.org/ pubs/win/contraceptive-needs-2010.pdf>, accessed July 15, 2013.
+6. Frost JJ, Frohwirth L and Zolna MR, Contraceptive Needs and Services, 2013 Update, New York: Guttmacher Institute, 2015, <http://www.guttmacher.org/ pubs/win/contraceptive-needs-2013.pdf>, accessed July 15, 2015.

-9. Kost K, Unintended Pregnancy Rates at the State Level: Estimates for 2002, 2004, 2006 and 2008, New York: Guttmacher Institute, 2013, <http://www.guttmacher.org/pubs/StateUP08.pdf >, accessed September 9, 2013.
+9. Kost K, Unintended Pregnancy Rates at the State Level: Estimates for 2010 and Trends Since 2002 New York: Guttmacher Institute, 2015, <http://www.guttmacher.org/pubs/StateUP08.pdf >, accessed January 20, 2015.

-10. Guttmacher Institute, U.S. Teenage Pregnancies, Births and Abortions, 2008: State Trends by Age, Race and Ethnicity, New York: Guttmacher Institute, 2013, <http://www.guttmacher.org/pubs/USTPtrendsState08.pdf>
+10. Guttmacher Institute, U.S. Teenage Pregnancies, Births and Abortions, 2010: National and State Trends by Age, Race and Ethnicity, New York: Guttmacher Institute, 2014, <http://www.guttmacher.org/pubs/USTPtrends10.pdf>

 11. Sonfield A and Gold RB, Public Funding for Family Planning Sterilization and Abortion Services, FY 1980–2010, New York: Guttmacher Institute, 2012, <http://www.guttmacher.org/pubs/ Public-Funding-FP-2010.pdf>.